ZiCog/pasm.js/README.md

 Currently this will read content of test.spin and dump the resulting AST to the console.

-Whilst test.spin is a genuine sample of pasm source taken from a serial port driver and it is parsed successfully this parse is by no means complete yet.
+Whilst test.spin is a genuine sample of pasm source taken from a serial port driver and it is parsed successfully this parser is by no means complete yet.